-Special rules apply if you take an approved paid leave of absence (or are eligible for long-term disability) under your retirement plan (the Employees' Retirement Plan, the Faculty Retirement Plan or the Retirement Savings Plan) for purposes of vesting and earning benefits or pay credits under the plan.
-Please see the applicable SPD for more details or contact HR-Benefits.
+If you take an approved paid leave of absence (or are eligible for long-term disability), you will continue to participate in your retirement plan Retirement Savings Plan II as if you were an active employee for purposes of vesting and earning benefits or pay credits under the plan.
 You cannot receive a benefit payment from your plan account during a leave.